 Regardless of which Tier the offense falls under, all convicted offenders in Pennsylvania must report the following:

 In addition to supplying (and updating) all of the above information, certain registrants are also subject to broad restrictions on who they can contact and where they can live.
 For example, depending on the circumstances, certain designated Sexually Violent Predators are not allowed to live near schools or day care centers.
+Learn more about if sex offenders have to notify employers in Pennsylvania.

 As the previous section makes plain, the list of rules and requirements for registered offenders is fairly lengthy and demanding.
 Nonetheless, it is crucial for registered individuals to adhere to all registration rules supplied by Megan’s Law — because if they do not, the result can be an additional set of felony criminal charges.
 18 Pa C.S. §4915.1 clearly states the following: